Rogers-Development-Services/Good-README-Generator/README.md

 ## Usage

 Input your desired specifications for each prompt, and it will generate a readme.
 It would be helpful for you to visualize how you'd like to see the readme.md presented, and take a moment to answer the required questions in a text editor before inputing them into this program.
 Then copy and paste each response question by question, that way you wont have to retype.

 Make sure when the application prompts you to "Press <enter>" and you write your response in a text editor you close and <strong>SAVE</strong> the file.
+The application will still display "Received" even if you don't save, but it will not be recorded to your README.

+Make sure when the application prompts you to "Press <enter>" and you write your response in a text editor you close and <strong>SAVE</strong> the file.
 The application will still display "Received" even if you don't save, but it will not be recorded to your README.md.